lsiver/subspace_identification/README.md

  - Scale gain relationships by input sizes set by user
  - Add option to apply a simple first order exponential filter to outputs before running the analysis
  - Add lineariziation option for inputs / outputs
+ - Checkbox style is clunky for setting up model runs, need to change this
+ - Want to save case results so they do not need to be re-ran when opening program